Decision Tree in Machine Learning

 Disadvantages of decision trees in machine learning

-• Because even slight changes in the data might produce an entirely different tree, decision trees can be unstable.
-The solution to this issue is to employ decision trees as part of an ensemble.
+High Variance: Even slight changes in the data might produce an entirely different tree, decision trees can be unstable.

 How to avoid Overfitting in Decision Trees?